-Long Term Care Insurance.
+Long Term Care insurance.
 Retirees, consider whether to sign up for Long Term Care Insurance.
 Supposedly you can elect to take that coverage after retirement, but it might be safer to elect it now and cancel it later if you change your mind.

 HPShopping.
 Change your email address at hpshopping.com to a non-HP email address.
 Difficult and slow to change after you lose access.
 (You may need to buy a new system to replace your HP-owned equipment.)

-Evaluations.
-Print out copies of your most recent performance evaluations.
+Print out copies of your performance evaluations.

-Training History.
-Print out the list of courses that you have taken
+- Print out the list of courses that you have taken

-through the company – for your files and to help with your resume.
+such as SkillSoft – for your files and to help with your resume.

 Corporate travel sites.
 If you have an account on a corporate travel site -- such as Carlson